san1j/springboot_poetHub/README.md

 in the src/main/resources/application.properties file

 ## How to Run
-Clone/ download this repo
+* Clone/ download this repo

+* Follow the instructions [here](https://developers.google.com/identity/sign-in/web/sign-in) to get a client ID

+* Add your client ID and client secret to the application.properties file

-Use any of the following ways to run the app
+* Use any of the following ways to run the app

 ### Maven wrapper:
 Build the jar file: